Danya Udukumbure, in The Island, 23 June 2017, where the title runs

 Joe Simpson, in a review of GALLE AS QUIET AS ASLEEP penned in 2006

 Never to be confused with the American best-selling romance novelist of the same name, Norah Roberts, who survived well into her nineties, was born near Colombo in 1907, one of fourteen children from several marriages of T. W. Roberts, an Anglo-Barbadian Ceylon Civil Servant, Oxford scholar and cricketer par excellence who became District Judge in Galle.
 After severe hearing loss in her late twenties drove her from teaching, Norah ran the Galle Fort Library (est. 1871) for four decades until she retired in 1982.
 I clearly remember first meeting Norah, then in her late sixties, one hot and humid morning in September 1973 when, as a newly-arrived V.S.O.
 English teacher at Richmond College, I paid my dues to become a member of the quaint old library on Church Street, next to the Fort Post Office.
 (Judge Roberts, then still alive in his nineties, had long migrated to England).
 It was only a couple of years before she finally “retired” in her mid-seventies that the tireless Norah (who never married) began her self-appointed Herculean task, never before attempted, of writing the “compleat” history of Galle from its earliest days.
 It would dominate the next ten years of her life.

 Galle in the 1890s — a rare image in the Australian National Gallery Collection, Canberra

-Filed under accountability, cultural transmission, economic processes, governance, life stories, meditations, patriotism, self-reflexivity, sri lankan society, transport and communications, travelogue, unusual people
+Filed under art & allure bewitching, cultural transmission, heritage, historical interpretation, island economy, life stories, literary achievements, Muslims in Lanka, patriotism, self-reflexivity, sri lankan society, the imaginary and the real, travelogue, unusual people